Planning an accessible trip

 If you are travelling with a wheelchair or scooter, check that it fits the mobility aid specifications for public transport.

-If travelling by train, check upcoming trackwork.
+If travelling by rail, check upcoming trackwork and travel alerts.

 View maps of major transport interchanges showing the location of platforms, stops, wharves, lifts, toilets and exits.